-A Digital Signature Certificate provides to prove identity, to access services on the internet or to sign documents digitally.
-The certificate contains information about the user’s identity (name, pin code, country, email address, the date the certificate was issued and the name of the certifying authority).
+It is an electronic form of fingerprints or signature.
+Basically, it is a way to authenticate your electric documents such as e-mail, spreadsheet, text-file etc. A Digital Sign.
+Certificate provides to prove identity, to access services on the internet or to sign documents digitally.
+Hence the certificate contains information about the user’s identity.
+This includes name, pin code, country, email address, certificate issue date and the name of the certifying authority.

-Need of Digital Signature
+Need of Digital Signature:

-How Digital Signature works?
+How does Digital Signature work?

 This Signature is like Handwritten Signature, which is unique for every individual.
 While a Certified Authority provides you Digital Sign.
 Certificate.
 It works totally on Mathematical Algorithms.
 When user signs on a document, the user’s private key create the electronic signature on the document.
 The Mathematical Algorithm acts like a cipher and encrypts that signature data.
 As a result, the encrypted data is the Digital Signature.